 Of course the best tip was the last one I tried, because I just didn’t think that something as simple as water could work…

 But hey, if I could successfully and easily kill ants with water (read that post here), then why can’t it be used as the ultimate cleaning tool?

 Anyway, I thought I would give you guys a little tutorial and offer you some tips that I’ve discovered while cleaning my grout this way… ie, break down the learning curve for you a little bit.

 Really, that’s all you’re going to need.
 One full kettle and one towel should be enough to do a small room or hallway.

 Set your water on to boil and you need to get it to a rolling boil to get the best results.

-Pour a generous amount along the grout lines, I poured a bit more that you’d really need in that picture above, but that was so you could actually see the water when I took the picture.
+Pour a generous amount of boiling water along the grout lines, I poured a bit more that you’d really need in that picture above, but that was so you could actually see the water when I took the picture.

 When you are done scrubbing a section, use a towel and wipe up the water along the grout lines.